Loading...

 n

-Show automatically only once. tour_id should also be set if there are multiple tours. n 15.0
+Show automatically only once. tour_id should also be set if there are multiple tours.
+(Set only in the first step.) n 15.0

 n